What Is Clinical Decision Support System?

 The task of assessing a patient, making a diagnosis, and deciding on a treatment plan can often be a complex one.
 This task requires a great deal of thought and, in some particularly complex cases, time.
 Additionally, when mistakes in diagnosis are made, valuable time and resources are wasted.

 It’s estimated by the Institute of Medicine that between 17 and 29 billion dollars annually is spent on inaccurate or unnecessary care as the result of misdiagnosis.
-This not only negatively affects the patient’s health outcome, but it also negatively affects the efficiency of the provider and the practice’s bottom line.
+This not only negatively affects the patient’s health outcome but also negatively affects the provider’s efficiency and the practice’s bottom line.

 By utilizing Clinical Decision Support, physicians have a greater chance of avoiding this kind of issue.
 The ability to consistently double-check themselves with quality, evidence-based information drastically reduces error.
 This solves a lot of problems before they even occur.